BobTheHobo/DevelynAppV3/README.md

 An app for D'Evelyn Jr/Sr High School's 7th hour sign ups

-Created by Megan Smith and Viet Ngomai
+Created by Megan Smith and Thienviet Ngomai